SettleMint

 Troubleshooting

-"Authentication missing" → Check your API key in initializeClient.
+"Authentication missing" → Check the API key passed to createDalpClient.

 "PINCODE_INVALID" → Reconfirm your PINCODE.